shongscience/mmt-hectospec-automated-detection/README.md

     C. type "help" to see all possible menus for shong_page_file mode :

       "x" will set the searching range; and many other useful commands.
-      "dumpdetecnosmooth" will dump all potential detections on the "./detection" folder.
+      "dumpdetectnosmooth" will dump all potential detections on the "./detection" folder.
       "stop" to exit this "shong_page_file" mode.

     D. move on to the ./detection/ folder and run mmtExtractDump.pro : This will generate all pictures shown in Hong et al. 2014